-Your attorney has a duty to protect your best interest.
+Your attorney is there to protect your best interest.
 During a debt consolidation, your emotions are probably running high.
 Your attorney can help you take an objective look at your situation and find a solution that will serve your best interest now and in the future.

-Developing a debt consolidation plan can help you avoid the stress and consequences of a bankruptcy.
-An attorney with experience in debt consolidation can help you develop the best possible plan – and help you improve your financial situation.
+Developing a debt consolidation plan can help you avoid the stress and consequences of bankruptcy.
+An attorney with experience in debt consolidation can help you develop the best possible strategy – and help you improve your financial situation.